uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Labeling pull requests

-Look at the [closed pull requests][uw-frame closed pull requests] that were done since the last release.
+Look at the [closed pull requests][uportal-app-framework closed pull requests] that were done since the last release.
 There should be labels on pull requests communicating what kind of release it's appropriate to include them in: major, minor, or patch (x.y.z respectively).
 (See [Semantic Versioning][], especially if you're adding missing change-type labels on those closed pull requests.)

 ### Determining the release version from those labels